Sister Clara transitioning into her own Congregation

 A new day dawns: The Second Vatican Council

 The Second Vatican Council was announced by Pope John XXIII just three months after his election in 1958.
 After a lengthy preparation, the council opened in 1962 and lasted three years.
 When asked about the council’s purpose.
 Pope John went to the window and threw it open.
 Fresh air was to blow through the age-old institution.
 He stressed the light of Christ as God’s gift for all people, the need to be a pastoral presence in today’s world, and the integration of contemporary theology.
 Women religious were directed to renew their way of life by studying their spiritual roots and by adapting both their founding purpose and their lifestyle to the conditions of the modern world and the needs of the times.

 The invitation for renewal was issued to the whole church, but in particular to religious orders.
 The coming years would be tumultuous and transformative.
 Religious sisters and their life would never be the same again.
 As old institutional ways of living were examined and renewed, many sisters would make the choice to leave community life, while others found the new forms to be invigorating and life-fulfilling.
 In the 1966 Province Chapter, the Franciscan sisters elected Sr. Virginia Mary (Dolorine) Barta as their provincial directress.
 At 40 years old, she was the youngest woman to be elected.
 As she writes in her autobiography, “I came to the chapter with 100 proposals and was elected provincial.”
 Sr. Virginia Mary was an instrumental leader of change in the community.
-She is pictured at the beginning of her term and later in her term.
+She is pictured at the beginning of her term.